How to Get Music Gigs as a Singer or Band: 9 Tips!

 There are some great little places that could be looking for performers.
 For example, smaller venues such as pubs, bars and restaurants are more likely to book an un established act, which gives you the opportunity to build your fan base and get your music heard.

-This will then further increase the likelihood of you getting booked to play larger venues.
+This will then further increase the likelihood of you getting booked to get gigs at larger venues.

 #2 Create a list of contacts for people you know take bookings